CraftySalamander/RTS_Overlay/Readme.md

 This method is easier to do and runs a compiled version (so more efficient) of the overlay.
 The python code was compiled and zipped with all the dependencies in a zip folder.
-Note that some antivirus softwares do not appreciate zip folders with executables and dependencies download from the internet, and will potentially send false positive warnings.
+Note that some antivirus softwares do not appreciate zip folders with executables and dependencies downloaded from the internet, and will potentially send false positive warnings.
 Here are the instructions:

 1. Download the zip folder of the requested game (see above).
 On some computers, you might need to unblock the zip folder before extracting it (right click on the zip folder, select properties and then select "unblock").